USING PHP 5 IS DANGEROUS

 Graylock Cybersecurity is working to create awareness of this issue in the WordPress and broader PHP community.

-You can help by sharing this post with your clients that manage PHP websites or use WordPress.
+You can help by sharing this post with your friends that manage websites or use WordPress.

 Does this affect me?